 The investor’s initial outlay is that premium multiplied by the number of shares at stake.
-Let’s take a slightly simplified example.
-Say the premium on an option is $4 for 100 shares, so $400.
-Assume we’re talking about a call option, which entitles the purchaser to buy stock, not sell it.
-The strike price in the contract is $80, and the maturity date is a month later.
-At some point on or before that date the stock is trading higher, at say $90, meaning the investor is up $10 per share ($90-80).
+Let’s break down a simple example.
+If the premium on an option is $4 for 100 shares, then it will add up to $400.
+Now, assume that this is a call option, which entitles the purchaser to buy stock and not sell it.
+The strike price in the contract is $80, and the maturity date is one month later.
+At some point on or before that date the stock is trading higher, at $90, meaning the investor is up $10 per share ($90-$80).
 The options are “in-the-money” by $10.
 Multiply that by 100 shares and you’ve got $1,000.
 Subtract the initial investment of $400 and you’ve got a tidy $600 (not including commission and fees).

 Nice, right?
 But if those shares had decreased in value, our hypothetical investor would be out $400.
 The options would expire “out-of-the-money” and be worthless.
 That’s the risk you run when you dabble in options.

 A put option is an option that gives the buyer the right to sell (not buy) an asset in a certain time-frame.
 It’s the counterpart to a call option.
-As you might expect, the buyer of a put option is hoping that the stock price will have decreased since the original options contract date.
+As you might expect, the buyer of a put option is hoping that the stock price will have decreased since the original contract date.
 If it has, the buyer of the option can sell the stock for a higher price than the stock is now worth.
-This is one way of “shorting” the stock – i.e. betting that its value will drop.
+This is one way of “shorting” the stock, or betting that its value will drop.